-Brake discs - wear limit
+Wear limit of brake discs

-Front 4.5 mm (0.177 in)
+Front 2.5 mm (0.098 in)

 Rear 3.5 mm (0.138 in)

-- " If the brake disc thickness is less than the specified value: - Change the brake disc. - Check the front and rear brake discs for damage, cracking and deformation. - " If the brake disc exhibits damage, cracking or deformation: - Change the brake disc.
+- " If the brake disc thickness is less than the specified value: - Change the brake disc.

-Checking the free travel of the hand brake lever
+Checking free play of hand brake lever

-If there is no free travel on the hand brake lever, pressure builds up on the front brake in the brake system.
+- If there is no free travel on the hand brake lever, pressure builds up on the front brake in the brake system.
 The front brake can fail due to overheating.
 Adjust free travel on hand brake lever according to specifications.

-Push the hand brake lever forward and check free travel .
+Push the hand brake lever forwards and check free play.

-Free travel of hand brake lever $\geq 3 \text{ mm} (\geq 0.12 \text{ in})$
+Free travel of hand brake lever ≥ 3 mm (≥ 0.12 in)

-- " If the free travel does not meet specifications: - Adjust the basic position of the handbrake lever. ( p.
-39)
+- " If the free travel does not meet specifications: - adjust the basic position of handbrake lever. ( p.
+42)

-Adjusting the basic position of the handbrake lever
+Adjusting basic position of handbrake lever

-Adjust the basic setting of the handbrake lever to your hand size by turning adjusting screw •.
+Adjust the basic setting of the handbrake lever to your hand size by turning adjusting screw 1.

-If you turn the adjusting screw clockwise (as seen in the direction of travel), the handbrake lever moves nearer to the handlebar.
+Turn the adjusting screw clockwise to increase the distance between the handbrake lever and the handlebar.

-If you turn the adjusting screw counterclockwise (as seen in the direction of travel), the handbrake lever moves away from the handlebar.
+Turn the adjusting screw counterclockwise to decrease the distance between the handbrake lever and the handlebar.